 Social algorithms are constantly changing and causing social platforms to update how they share your content.
 This is due to the fact that the algorithms are made up of thousands of factors that based on how their users behave.

-As user behaviour is a constantly changing pattern, having an understanding and a maintenance on how algorithms are changing is crucial for your social strategy.
+As user behaviour is a constantly changing pattern, having an understanding and a maintenance on how algorithms are changing is crucial for your social strategy and organic reach.

 However, if you have access to a budget for your social media marketing, there are a number of different promotional options and avenues to choose from to have your content reach your existing and wider audiences.